kauwelab/PolyRiskScore/static/downloadables/README.md

 5. Position - The position of the SNP in the reference genome.
 6. Risk Allele - The allele that confers risk or protection.
 7. Odds Ratio - Computed in the GWA study, a numerical value of the odds that those in the case group have the allele of interest over the odds that those in the control group have the allele of interest.
+8. Beta Coefficient - Computed in the GWAS study, a numerical value that indicates the increase or decrease in the genetic risk per unit.
+9. Beta Unit - The units associated with the beta coefficient. e.g. cm, beats per min.
-8. P-value - The probability that the risk allele confers the amount of risk stated.
+10. P-value - The probability that the risk allele confers the amount of risk stated.

 #### Optional Columns

+1. P-Value Annotation - Provides additional information for the p-value, i.e. if the p-value computed only included women.
+2. Beta Annotation - Provides additional information for the beta value.
-1. Citation - The citation information for the study.
+3. Citation - The citation information for the study.
-2. Reported Trait - Trait description for this study in the authors own words.
+4. Reported Trait - Trait description for this study in the authors own words.

 ## Examples